M31Lab/Autonomous/README.md

 - The VS Code team for their excellent extension API
 - The Anthropic and OpenAI teams for their groundbreaking LLMs
 - All our early users for valuable feedback and suggestions
+- Cline (@cline) for his invaluable guidance and support
+- And everyone who has contributed to the open-source ecosystem
 ---

 <div align="center">